-Further, as required by the Country Commercial Companies Law, we report the following:
+Further, as required by the Qatar Commercial Companies Law, we report the following:

-- > We are also in the opinion that proper books of account were maintained by the Group, physical inventory verification has been duly carried out and the contents of the director's report are in agreement with the Group's financial statements. - > We obtained all the information and explanations which we considered necessary for our audit. - > To the best of our knowledge and belief and according to the information given to us, no contraventions of the applicable provisions of Country Commercial Companies Law and the Company's Articles of Associations were committed during the year which would materially affect the Company's financial position or its financial performance. - ➤ Reference to Note 3 to the consolidated financial statements, the Group is in the process of assessing the impact of the amendments to Qatar Commercial Companies Law, as per Law no. 8 of 2021.
-Management believes that the said amendments will not have a material impact on the consolidated financial statements of the Group.
+- ➤ We are also in the opinion that proper books of account were maintained by the Group, physical inventory verification has been duly carried out and the contents of the director's report are in agreement with the Group's financial statements. - We obtained all the information and explanations which we considered necessary for our audit. - To the best of our knowledge and belief and according to the information given to us, no contraventions of the applicable provisions of Qatar Commercial Companies Law and its subsequent amendments and the Group's Articles of Associations were committed during the year which would materially affect the Group's financial position or its financial performance.

-Doha -Qatar 22 February 2022 For Deloitte & Touche Qatar Branch
+Doha -Qatar 30 March 2024 For Deloitte & Touche Oatar Branch